fidenz-lakitha/OLCOrm/README.md

 > Ignoring object properties are possible.
 > Debugger is now enabled to table level for more convenience.
 > Relationship mapping logic updated.
 (Please note; current methods are changed accordingly)

-2016-04-01

-> Header files updated to support Swift 2.0, still need to test and confirm on that.
-Spelling mistakes corrected.

 2015-08-07